Manuel Antonio National Park

 Manuel Antonio National Park (Parque Nacional Manuel Antonio) is a small national park in the Central Pacific Conservation Area located on the Pacific coast of Costa Rica, just south of the city of Quepos, Puntarenas, and 157 km from the national capital of San José.
-Established in 1972, the local community sought conservation to prohibit development of the natural environment for tourist attraction.
+It was established in 1972, when the local community sought conservation to prohibit development and destruction of the natural environment.
 They also protested the beach restrictions on locals by foreign owners.
-With a land area enumerating 1,983 ha, it is the smallest of any Costa Rican national park.
-The park caters to as many as 150,000 visitors annually, and is well known for its beautiful beaches and hiking trails.
+The park has a land area of 1983 ha and 25634 ha of water area for a total of 27587 ha.
+Despite being one of the smaller Costa Rican parks in land area, Manuel Antonio is the most popular of the 30 national parks in Costa Rica, visited by 4,388,460 people from 2012 to 2022.

 In 2011, Manuel Antonio was listed by Forbes as among the world's 12 most beautiful national parks.
+The park is known for its beaches, rocky islands, hiking trails, tropical forests, and a diversity of wildlife.

 Features of the park

 This park has impressive landscapes and several coves with many white-sand beaches and lush foliage amidst great mountains and forests that reach the beaches.
 Additionally, it is located in a tropical forest.

-Known for its excellent climate and scenic beauty, the park is visited by a large number of national and international tourists.
+Known for its climate and scenery, the park is visited by many local and foreign tourists.
 The park is currently developing adequate infrastructure to support visitors, with emphasis on harmony with nature to reduce visual impact and follow strict environmental protection.
-Some buildings have been designed by renowned bioclimatic architects Ibo Bonilla and Rafael Víquez, including the Visitor Centre and the Casa de Guarda Parques.
+Some buildings have been designed by the bioclimatic architects Ibo Bonilla and Rafael Víquez, including the Visitor Centre and the Casa de Guarda Parques.
 The park is also crossed by a network of trails equipped with universal accessibility facilities, rest areas, and scenic overlooks.

 The trails are adapted for people in wheelchairs.